Top 35 Best Beatles Movies To Watch

 Average

-Notably, the movie's energetic title track received both Academy Award and Golden Globe nominations for Best Original Song.
+Adding to the film's infectious spirit, the title song, "That Thing You Do," earned widespread acclaim—including Academy Award and Golden Globe nominations for Best Original Song.

 6